fasyamazaya/FindMyTelU-PHP_Project/README.md

 ## Features

-- __Adminpanel__ with administrator user managing places, categories, and user settings.
+- __Adminpanel__ with administrator user managing places, categories, and user settings with full access.
 - __Registration__ for new members who are defaulted to user status.
 - Adminpanel uses Google Places API with autocomplete to __automatically get coordinates from address__
 - Front-end uses Google Maps API to __view the map of places__